The first time I considered how to start an online store, I remember staring at the blank canvas before me, not knowing where to begin.

 - Pulling certain products that you want to display in a section on your homepage

-- Curating items you want to put on sale (you can apply discounts to specific Collection of products)
+- Curating items you want to put on sale (you can apply discounts to specific collections of products)

-I'm going to fill out the Collection title and description based on how I want to greet visitors when they land on this Collection page.
-The Search Engine Preview can be filled out using the same best practices we followed for the product pages.
-You can also set a Collection image, which will be pulled to represent your Collection when we get into customizing the look and feel of your online store.
+I’m going to fill out the collection title and description based on how I want to greet visitors when they land on this collection page.
+The search engine preview can be filled out using the same best practices we followed for the product pages.
+You can also set a collection image, which will be pulled to represent your collection when we get into customizing the look-and-feel step of making an online store.

-3. Create key pages for your online store
+2. Create online shopping key pages for your store

 So far, we’ve focused on products.
-But your online store needs to do more than just have products to purchase.
+But you need more than just products when you create your own online shopping website.
 It needs to help shoppers understand your business, give them reasons to trust you, and make other essential details available to customers who are looking for them.

 You can create most of these pages under Online Store > Pages.